JohanBlome/encapp/README.md

 encapp also has support for dynamically changing framerate, bitrate, and ltr.

 This document describes how to use the tool.
-For tool development, check [README.dev.md](README.dev.md).
+* for tool development, check [README.dev.md](README.dev.md).
+* for details on test configuration, check [README.test.md](README.test.md).

 # 1. Prerequisites